On this page

 MODIFY COLUMN <column_name>

-Specifies the column to which the masking policy will apply and mask data for.
+The column on which to either set a masking policy.
 The UDF serving as the masking policy must accept and return the same data type as the column it is masking.

-Specifies the function to use with this security policy.
-If a function with this name does not exist, then the affected table/view will not be reachable until the policy is dropped or a UDF created.
+The function to be used for masking data.
+If a function with the given name does not exist, then the affected view will not be reachable until the policy is dropped or a UDF created.

 Example